-USPTO Proposes Requirement of U.S.-Licensed Attorney for Foreign Trademark Applicants and Registrants
+USPTO Imposes Requirement of U.S.-Licensed Attorney for Foreign Trademark Applicants and Registrants

 By Senior Associate Michael C. Jones

 UPDATE: On July 2, 2019, the U.S. Patent and Trademark Office (USPTO) issued the final rule indicating that the proposed rule discussed below would go into effect on August 3, 2019.
 Beginning on this date, foreign applicants and registrants will be required to identify a U.S. licensed attorney prior to examination of a trademark application.

 These rules will apply to any foreign domiciled trademark applicant registry the party.
 Additionally the rules indicate that Canadian trademark applicants will not be able to rely on Canadian patent agents, who were previously authorized to represent their clients before matters with the USPTO.
 Canadian trademark attorneys and agents will still be allowed to be appointed as an additionally appointed practitioner, but the USPTO will only correspond with the appointed U.S. licensed attorney.

 The U.S. licensed attorney will be required to provide their correspondence information including name, postal address, and email address as well as a statement attesting to their active membership in good standing of a bar of the highest court of a state Commonwealth or territory and specific information concerning their bar membership (e.g. state, bar number if applicable and year of admission).
 Affected applicants who file a trademark application without identifying or designating a U.S. attorney for correspondence and representation, will receive an office action requiring the naming of a qualified U.S. attorney in setting forth a six month period to respond to the office action.
 Failure to comply with this requirement will result in abandonment of the application.